vramework/vramework-website/docs/overview/1-getting-started.md

 description: How does it work?
 ---

 In this set of articles, you'll learn the **core fundamentals** of Vramework.
-To get familiar with the how Vramework works, and we'll build a basic CRUD application with features that cover a lot of ground at an introductory level.
+To get familiar with how Vramework works, we'll build a basic CRUD application with features that cover a lot of ground at an introductory level.

 ## Prerequisites

 Please make sure that [Node.js](https://nodejs.org) (version >= 20) is installed on your operating system.

-For the duration of this guide, will be using `yarn` to install and manage our packages.
+For the duration of this guide, we will be using `yarn` to install and manage our packages.

-We will also be relying on workspaces.
-This isn't a requirement, but provides alot of flexibility and help with how we structure our codebase.
-You can read about it [here](./why-workspaces)

 ### Setup